sunaku/tork/README.md

   Otherwise, test-loop will appear to ignore class-level changes in your models, controllers, helpers, etc. thereby causing you great frustration!

+  **NOTE** that test-loop will automatically disable this setting for you if you are using using Rails 3, so you need not change any configuration files!

 * SQLite3 [raises `SQLite3::BusyException: database is locked` errors](
   https://github.com/sunaku/test-loop/issues/2 ) because test-loop runs your
   test files in parallel.
 You can work around this by using an [in-memory